Advisor Guidelines for Education Abroad

 • To obtain major or minor credit you must follow the requirements of the appropriate academic department.
 Because the departmental advising process varies across departments, students are advised to determine specifically what information their department requires to evaluate course credit, and what process they should follow when they return from study abroad.
 Some departments have provided study abroad guidelines, which can be found on the EdAbroad website.

 • Schedule an appointment with the department or academic advisor.
 In general, most departments will have you meet with the department or academic advisor who may be faculty or administrative staff, depending on the department.
-When you meet with the advisor, come prepared to these meetings by bringing the Departmental Academic Advising Form as well as links to or a copy of the course descriptions or the host institution course catalog highlighting the courses you plan to take.
+When you meet with the advisor, come prepared to these meetings by bringing the Departmental Academic Advising Form, or in the case of a virtual program use Departmental Academic Advising Form for Virtual Programs as well as links to or a copy of the course descriptions or the host institution course catalog highlighting the courses you plan to take.

 • If you don’t plan to obtain major or minor credit while abroad, simply circle “elective credit only” and sign the form.
 You do not need an advisors signature for elective credit only.